runegan/jsxbin/README.md

 - String path for what to name converted file. `path/to/script.jsxbin`
 	- Should only be used when passing only one file as `inputPaths`
 - String path to folder where converted file will be placed. `path/to/output`
+- Array with string paths with names for all converted files
+	- Should only be used when passing an array to `inputPaths`, and it is the same length

 `jsxbin` returns a promise with an array of file paths to the converted files